<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Use FOMO to Boost Conversions!

-In a 2019 session at The Financial Brand Forum several tips for more effective marketing tactics were shared.
-Among them was the fact that people will work harder to not lose something than they will to gain it.
+It is a fact that people will work harder to not lose something than they will to gain it.

 People will work harder to not lose something than they will to gain it.